Sofía Casanova: Family and youth

 Casanova descended from a multinational family.
 Her paternal grandfather, Vicente Pérez Losada, was Portuguese by birth; he married a Madrid girl, herself daughter to a family born in Mexico but of Basque origin.
 They settled in Orense and this is where Casanova's father, Vicente Pérez Eguía, was born; he worked as a lithographer.
-Casanova's maternal grandfather, Juan Bautista Casanova Pla Canela, was from El Ferrol, but he spent many years in navy service in Spanish possessions in Nueva España.
+Casanova's maternal grandfather, Juan Bautista Casanova Pla Canela, was from Ferrol, but he spent many years in navy service in Spanish possessions in Nueva España.
 He married a girl of Dutch descent from New Orleans; both settled in La Coruña shortly before the birth of their daughter, Rosa Casanova Estomper.
 Casanova was an illegitimate child, a rather unusual and scandalous case in Spain and Galicia at the time.
 Her father married her mother in January 1863; according to various sources the couple had either one or two more children.
 In 1865 Vicente Pérez abandoned his family and moved to Madrid; none of the sources consulted provides any details on his occupation or private life.
 Few years later he disappeared.
 According to some authors he left Spain for America; other biographers have doubts and note that the ship he allegedly had boarded sunk on the Atlantic, yet he was not on the passenger list; At that time he was already a fugitive; in 1871 he was wanted by the Madrid judiciary for embezzlement and fraud.
 One more scholar claims that by the mid-1880s he was already dead.